Dmitri-Sintsov/django-deno/README.rst

     }

 Setting both ``swc`` and ``sucrase`` keys to ``False`` will enable the inclusion of both transpilers, which is not recommended.
-Such setting is intended for `deno_compile`_ testing purposes  only.
+Such setting is intended for testing purposes  only.

 * See https://github.com/denoland/deno/issues/23266 for more info.